HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search

 \section{Abstract}

 Complex information needs in real-world search scenarios demand deep reasoning and knowledge synthesis across diverse sources, which traditional retrieval-augmented generation (RAG) pipelines struggle to address effectively.
-Current reasoning-based approaches suffer from a fundamental limitation: they use a single model to handle both high-level planning and detailed execution, leading to inefficient reasoning and limited scalability.
+Current reasoning-based approaches suffer from a fundamental limitation: they employ a single model to handle both high-level planning and detailed execution, resulting in inefficient reasoning and limited scalability.
 In this paper, we introduce \ours{}, a hierarchical framework that separates strategic planning from specialized execution.
-Our approach decomposes complex search tasks into focused subtasks, assigns each subtask to domain-specific agents equipped with external tools and reasoning capabilities, and coordinates the results through a structured integration mechanism.
+Our approach decomposes complex search tasks into multiple subtasks, assigns each subtask to a domain-specific agent equipped with external tools and reasoning capabilities, and coordinates the results through a structured integration mechanism.
 This separation prevents execution details from disrupting high-level reasoning while enabling the system to leverage specialized expertise for different types of information processing.
-Experiments on four complex, cross-modal deep search benchmarks demonstrate that \ours{} significantly outperforms state-of-the-art RAG and agent-based systems.
-Our results show improvements in both answer quality and system efficiency, highlighting the effectiveness of decoupled planning and execution for multi-step information seeking tasks.
-Our code is available at \url{https://github.com/ignorejjj/HiRA}.
+Experiments on four complex, cross-modal deep search benchmarks show that \ours{} significantly outperforms state-of-the-art RAG and agent-based systems, highlighting the effectiveness of decoupled planning and execution for multi-step information seeking tasks.